-10.14 The AI report of May 2004 states: "Torture is systematically practiced within the army for interrogation and punishment, particularly of conscription evaders, deserters and soldiers accused of military offences, and members of minority churches.
+- 10.16 The AI report of May 2004 states: "Torture is systematically practiced within the army for interrogation and punishment, particularly of conscription evaders, deserters and soldiers accused of military offences, and members of minority churches.
 Torture is also used against some political prisoners.
 Furthermore, the atrocious conditions under which many political prisoners are held amount to cruel, inhuman or degrading treatment."
-[5c] (p2) 10.15 The USSD report for 2006 reported that there were accounts of "...
-Unlawful killings by security forces, including some resulting from torture [and] numerous reports of torture and physical beatings of prisoners, particularly draft evaders."
-[4f] (p1, Introduction) The USSD report for 2006 added that:

-"During the year [2006], security forces severely mistreated and beat army deserters, draft evaders, and members of particular religious groups ...
-Security forces subjected deserters and draft evaders to various disciplinary actions that included prolonged sun exposure in temperatures of up to 120 degrees Fahrenheit or the binding of the hands, elbows, and feet for extended periods."
-[4k] (p2, section 1c)

-- 10.16 AI, in their report dated 19 May 2004, give the most comprehensive details of torture methods, some named, such as 'helicopter'; 'Otto'; 'Jesus Christ'; 'Ferro'; 'torch/number eight', and other forms of abuse.
+[5c] (p2) - 10.17 The USSD report for 2007 reported that "Security forces subjected deserters and draft evaders to such disciplinary actions as prolonged sun exposure in temperatures of up to 120 degrees Fahrenheit and the binding of hands, elbows, and feet for extended periods."
+[4m] (p2, section 1c) - 10.18 AI, in their report dated 19 May 2004, give the most comprehensive details of torture methods, some named, such as 'helicopter'; 'Otto'; 'Jesus Christ'; 'Ferro'; 'torch/number eight', and other forms of abuse.
 [5c] (p14-15) The USSD report for 2005 added information of a technique known as 'almaz' or 'diamond'.
 [4f] (p2, section 1c) Most forms operate on the principle of tying the prisoner up in an excruciating manner and leaving them exposed to extreme heat and cold for long periods of time.
+(AI, 19 May 2004) [5c] (p14) Awate.com published an article on 5 January 2008 that adds details about electric shocks and sexual torture.
+[50ap]

-(AI, 19 May 2004) [5c] (p14) - 10.17 The US International Religious Freedom report 2006 notes:
+10.19 The USSD International Religious Freedom report 2006 notes: